 INTRODUCTION

-Barium X-ray with photofluorography has been widely used in screening examinations including health checkup, since it has the effect of decreasing gastric cancer fatality rate[1-3].
-However, the sensitivity of this examination method was reportedly limited to 39% in case of early gastric cancer[4].
-In order to overcome this drawback, esophagogastroduodenoscopy (EGD) has begun to be adopted instead.
+Barium x-ray with photofluorography has been widely used in screening examinations including health checkups because it has the effect of decreasing gastric cancer fatality rate[1-3].
+However, the sensitivity of this examination method was reportedly limited to 39% in the case of early gastric cancer[4].
+In order to overcome this drawback, esophagogastroduodenoscopy (EGD) has adopted instead.
 Since the marked effect of EGD to suppress gastric cancer fatality rate was demonstrated recently, EGD has been widely used in gastric cancer diagnosis[5,6].
-However, to the patients, EGD is an unpleasant examination accompanied by afflictions such as nausea, gag reflex, and choking, and there are also cardiovascular loads[7-9].
+However, for the patients EGD is an unpleasant examination accompanied by afflictions such as nausea, gag reflex, and choking, and there are also cardiovascular loads[7-9].
 Thus, diameter thinning has advanced in the evolution of endoscope, and even an examination using an ultrathin endoscope such as transnasal endoscopy has been promoted[10].

-It was reported that such an ultrathin endoscope would be accompanied by less problems, higher patient acceptability, and lower loads to the heart and lung than those with the conventional endoscope[11-17].
+It was reported that less problems, higher patient acceptability, and lower loads would accompany an ultrathin endoscope to the heart and lung than those with the conventional endoscope[11-15].
 In disseminating endoscopy, an ultrathin endoscope is highly needed.
-In contrast, the low luminous intensity, low image resolution, and difficulty in operation were reported with the ultrathin endoscope in comparison with the conventional endoscope, and it was also pointed out that the examination time would be longer with the ultrathin endoscope due to the dark field of vision and lower absorption capacity (small channel diameter)[18].
+In contrast, the low luminous intensity, low image resolution, and difficulty in operation were reported with the ultrathin endoscope in comparison with the conventional endoscope, and it was also pointed out that the examination time would be longer with the ultrathin endoscope due to the dark field of vision and lower absorption capacity (small channel diameter)[16].
 At present, an endoscope using a laser light source has been developed.
 In comparison with the conventional endoscope using the xenon light source, the field of vision is bright and broad, and high image quality has been achieved with a laser light source.
 Furthermore, operation has also been improved by expansion of the channel diameter (forceps diameter).